Hood By Air

-Hood By Air (often stylized as HBA) is a fashion and streetwear brand based in New York City co-founded by designers Shayne Oliver and Raul Lopez.
-It was launched in 2006 and took a hiatus from 2017 to 2019.
-Oliver left the brand in 2023.
+Hood By Air (often stylized as HBA) was a fashion and streetwear brand based in New York City co-founded by designers Shayne Oliver and Raul Lopez.
+Launched in 2006, Lopez left the brand three years later.
+The label took a hiatus from 2017 to 2019.
+Oliver left the brand in 2023 but remains a partner.

 Brand

 The designer was Shayne Oliver, a former student at the Fashion Institute of Technology and New York University who described his design aesthetic as "ghetto gothic" and banjee.
 Oliver was named among The 25 Greatest Black Fashion Designers by Complex.
 Oliver brought in the conceptual artist and filmmaker Leilah Weinraub as CEO and cofounder in 2012.
 Weinraub was openly skeptical of the brand's celebrity endorsements.
 The company was notable for refusing outside investment.
 In the past, Hood By Air, also known by the acronym HBA, has identified as a "luxury streetwear brand," a term coined by Oliver and now "synonymous with HBA's subversive use of logos, high-end production values and an ingenious online presence".

 Hood By Air is notable for its collectively-driven creative output, collaborating with a large network of artists, performers, and other figures from the New York creative industries, as well as global brands.
-The brand has been the recipient of numerous fashion accolades and awards, including the LVMH Special Prize (2014) and CFDA Swarovski Award for Menswear (2015).
+The brand has been the recipient of several fashion accolades and awards, including the LVMH Special Prize (2014) and CFDA Swarovski Award for Menswear (2015).